Teach mathematics through AI challenges

 - Quick translation into mathematical terms

-- Open problems: everyone can propose their solution
+- Open-ended problems: everyone can propose a solution

 2. Mathematical modeling